rmorsomme/Fractals-and-Chaos-Game/Script.md

 The Function `generate_bf()`
 ----------------------------

-The function `generate_bf()` uses an adaptation of the chaos game to generate a Barnsley Fern.
+The function `generate_bf()` uses an adaptation of the chaos game that generates a Barnsley Fern.
 The iterative mechanism of `generate_bf()` is fundamentally the same as that of `generate_fractal()` and `generate_sg()`: given a point, we randomly apply to its coordinates a transformation from a given set to generate the next point.
 For the function `generate_bf()`, we apply one of four affine transformations.
 These four transformation are captured in the four rows of the matrices `M1` and `M2`.
-I obtained the values for the entries of these matrices from Mr. Barnsley's book `Fractals Everywhere` (p.86, table III.3. *IFS code for a fern*).
+I obtained the values for the entries of these matrices from Mr. Barnsley's book *Fractals Everywhere* (p.86, table III.3. *IFS code for a fern*).
 For clarity, I decided to split the table from Mr. Barnsley's book into two matrices.
 The function `generate_bf()` has the same arguments as `generate_sg()` and `generate_fractal()` at the exception of:

 -   `proba` gives the probability of applying each of the four transformations to the point.
 Each transformation has an element of Barnsley Fern associated to it: the stem, the leaves' end, the fern's left-hand side and the fern's right-hand side.